The District of

 production of vegetables.

-15 villagers while they were in protest against the enhancement of land revenue
+15 villagers were killed and 37 villagers were injured, while they were in protest against the enhancement of land revenue

 Prag Bosimi Synthetics